Why Visit Iceland in 2024?

 With new places to visit and things to do popping up, there have never been more reasons to go to Iceland.
-From tastebud-tingling food halls in the capital city to new bathing experiences around the country, you’re bound to find something that tickles your fancy!
+Whether it's exploring new ice caves near Reykjavík or enjoying amazing Aurora-spotting opportunities, you're bound to find something that tickles your fancy!

-There are plenty of brand-new reasons to visit Iceland in 2023, including:
+Is Iceland a good place to visit?
+You bet!
+There are plenty of brand-new reasons to visit Iceland in 2024, including:

 Of course, any of these new attractions can be paired with tried-and-tested favorites, such as: